If you're planning or dreaming about cycling in Italy, my job is to make it happen for you.

 Ever wish you could double up your recreation time?
 You know, accomplish other things while spending hours on end riding?

-Today's cycling destination is Florence, roughly 125 km from Lucca with a total elevation suitable for people who don't object to climbing.
+Cycling from Lucca to Florence is roughly 125 km with a total elevation suitable for people who don't object to climbing.
 If you do object, I would recommend a city bike in Lucca where you can park it, lock it and visit museums like a civilized human being.
 For the rest of us, recognizable by horrific tan lines, let's kill two birds with one stone.

 With a gelato selection of cycling routes to Florence, I usually take flat main roads for the first 25 km otherwise you may as well arrange a coffin for your arrival.
 But, trust me, you can crank up the climbing to your heart's desire.